needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/code-gen-spec.md

 - The variant type: the class/struct type that declare the variant: avoid reflection at runtime
 - The component type for which the variant is declared for: avoid reflection at runtime
 - The variant hash.: associate the variant in the inspector and other usages.
-- The `GhostComponent.PrefabType` property: strip component from prefab at both runtime and/or conversion
+- The `GhostPrefabType` property: strip component from prefab at both runtime and/or conversion

 ### CREATE EMPTY VARIANT USING a `GhostComponent` attribute
 By adding a [GhostComponent](#ghost-component-attribute) attribute to a [serialized type](#serialized-types)) or [hybrid component](#hybrid-components) without marking any field as serialized.